 These log entries represent messages that you had trained as good or spam, either as part of an initial training or when correcting mistakes.

-If the icon is green, that means that when you trained SpamSieve it had not seen the message before, so it is not a SpamSieve mistake.
-If the icon is orange or red that means that SpamSieve had incorrectly classified the message.
+- If the icon is green, that means that when you trained SpamSieve it had not seen the message before, so it is not a SpamSieve mistake.
+See also: - Why are Apple Mail inbox messages not being processed? - Why are other Apple Mail mailboxes not being processed? - Why do good messages move to the wrong inbox when trained in Apple Mail? - If the icon is orange or red that means that SpamSieve had incorrectly classified the message.